adirb95/QR-Payment-API-Web/README.md

 ![alt text](https://github.com/SharonMauda/Git-Pictures/blob/main/web%20QR.png?raw=true)

 The history page will show you all the transactions you initiated and have been approved by customers.
-You can see wether the transaction has been approved or not.
+You can see whether the transaction has been approved or not.

 ![alt text](https://github.com/SharonMauda/Git-Pictures/blob/main/web%20history.png?raw=true)